Matt-DESTROYER/CDN/JS/Fraction/README.md

 # Fraction.js
-> A small and simple library which allows you to operate on/with fractions (which allows more precision than decimals).
+> A small, simple, lightweight library that allows you to operate on/with fractions (which allows a lot more precision than with decimals).

 ```js
 new Fraction(/* int */ numerator, /* int */ denominator);